Indoor mini-golf is a fun and exciting activity that has been enjoyed by people of all ages for generations.

 How much can you expect to make?

-However, because of the cheap recurring costs, a consistent stream of customers can easily earn you over $100,000 per year.
+A consistent stream of customers can easily earn you over $100,000 per year.

 How do you make your business more profitable?